trntv/apis-list/apis/onfleet-api/onfleet-api.md

 # Onfleet API
 Onfleet is the easiest way for businesses to manage and analyze their last-mile delivery operations.
 Dispatch tasks to drivers, monitor their location and status in real-time, and keep customers informed from door to door.
-Onfleet&#x27;s API provides programmatic access to our delightful delivery management and analytics solution
+Onfleet's API provides programmatic access to our delightful delivery management and analytics solution

 ##  🔗 Links
 **Docs / Website**: https://docs.onfleet.com/